AI red-teaming is a sociotechnical problem: on values, labor, and harms: Labor politics

 \section{Labor politics}

-The tendency to ignore the importance of human labor in AI systems, whether intentional or not, is common~\cite{gray2019ghost,roberts_behind_2019}.
+The failure to appreciate the importance of human labor in AI systems, whether intentional or not, is common~\cite{gray2019ghost,roberts_behind_2019}.
 To this point, it is illustrative that `red-teaming' is often referred to as a verb, eliding the human workforce that constitutes red teams.
 A sociotechnical examination of red-teaming should extend not only to the values and concerns behind the techniques red teams deploy, but to the people doing the work and the labor arrangements within which they operate.

 Red-teaming as a method is emerging in various forms: inside and outside companies, salaried and volunteer, with access to the inner workings of the AI system and without.
 These are bound to change: some forms will fall away, while others will settle in as ``the way things are done.''
-But whatever particular labor politics do settle into place, there are important questions, ripe for scholarly analysis, about the institutional contexts, material conditions, and economic incentives of this AI-related work.
+But whatever particular labor politics do settle into place, there are important questions about the institutional contexts, material conditions, and economic incentives of this AI-related work, ripe for scholarly analysis.

 Who does this work internally can vary.
-Big tech companies are eager to boast about their flagship red teams,\footnote{Google even produced a short documentary on their premier red-teamers that has been viewed over 1 million times as of 2025: https://youtu.be/TusQWn2TQxQ?si=UnHO87JYDk1dblvK} whose jobs are dedicated solely to ethical hacking, but we know that red-teaming also happens at smaller scales throughout the product development cycle \cite{singh_red-teaming_2025}.
+Big tech companies are eager to boast about their flagship red teams,\footnote{Google even produced a short documentary on their premier red-teamers that has been viewed over 1.5 million times as of December 2025: https://youtu.be/TusQWn2TQxQ?si=UnHO87JYDk1dblvK} whose jobs are dedicated solely to ethical hacking, but we know that red-teaming also happens at smaller scales throughout the product development cycle \cite{singh_red-teaming_2025}.
 People doing the red-teaming may be part of larger Responsible AI efforts, Trust \& Safety divisions, or legal/compliance apparatuses \cite{zhang2024aura}.
-Those who perform red-teaming for their own companies typically enjoy the job security of full employment.
-That said, they may not be in a position to refuse a red-teaming request.
-They are likely to have the necessary technical understanding of how models work, but it is not clear that this is sufficient to effectively identify and mitigate AI risks \cite{singh_red-teaming_2025}.
+While those who perform red-teaming for their own companies typically enjoy the job security of full employment, they may not be in a position to refuse a red-teaming request.
+While they are likely to have the necessary technical understanding of how models work, it is not clear that this is sufficient to effectively identify and mitigate AI risks \cite{singh_red-teaming_2025}.
 And they may not be able to raise concerns publicly without breaching corporate norms or legally binding non-disclosure agreements~\cite{christin_internal_2024}.